blevesearch/bleve-bench/README.md

 ## Running

-		make wikilinefile

 This will download the wikipedia dataset if you don't have it.
 Then it will build the linefile utility.
 Then it will run the linefile utility on the wikipedia dataset.
+NOTE: the download is large and may take a long time (this only happens the first time)

+		make wikilinefile

+Build

+		go build

+To build it with support for some optional C-based storage engines

+		go build -tags 'leveldb forestdb'

+Run the benchmark with all defaults:

 		./bleve-bench